afzalhussain031/Levi/levi/README.md

-# 🤖 LEVI - AI Voice Assistant
+# 🤖 Iris - AI Voice Assistant

-**LEVI** is a production-level, modular AI voice assistant that runs locally on Windows.
+**Iris** is a production-level, modular AI voice assistant that runs locally on Windows.
 It listens to your voice, understands intent, and executes actions intelligently.

 ---